 And rightfully so.
 Buffett's Berkshire Hathaway investment portfolio has averaged staggering annual returns of 20% per year since 1965 -- doubling the average annual return of the S&P 500 over the same period.
 In other words, every $100 invested with Buffett then would be worth $910,000 today.

 With a track record like that, it may be worth looking at some of Buffett's sage investing advice to see how we might improve our own portfolio performance.
-Here are a few of our favorite lines from Buffett over the years:
+After polling some of our StreetAuthority experts, I came up with a few of our favorite lines from Buffett over the years:

 1. "Our favorite holding period is forever."